CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** Provide resources for IT operations **

-The basic requirement for a secure IT operation is that it runs smoothly and is therefore reasonably planned and organized.
+The basic requirement for a secure IT operation is that it runs smoothly, ie is well planned and organized.
 Sufficient resources must be made available for IT operations.
 Typical problems of IT operations (tight budget, overburdened administrators, and an unstructured or poorly maintained IT environment) typically need to be addressed in order for the actual security measures to be effectively and efficiently implemented.
 Whether the resources provided are sufficient, for example, shows whether the users are adequately looked after or whether all hardware and software are tested as intended.

 ** Economic Aspects in the Security Strategy **